Specialized Coverage for Mobile Business Assets

 Minimum Premiums Apply

-Most insurers have minimum annual premiums of $250-$500, regardless of the value of property covered.
+Most insurers have minimum annual premiums regardless of the value of property covered.
 Small operations may pay the minimum rather than a calculated rate.

 Factors That Affect Your Premium